Life Hack Tips: HOW To Make Good Decisions

 Everyone wants to see the result quickly.
 I was talking about blogging in the previous point.
 But it’s not just blogging; anything, almost anything good in life, takes time to prosper and grow.
 Nothing happens overnight.
 It is really hard to be positive and patient while you are going through a lot in life and want to see the immediate results.
 Persistence is a whole new level of skill which transforms an ordinary newbie into a successful expert in the field.
 I have seen many intelligent people lack this skill, which reminds me that persistence is more important than talent or intelligence to succeed in life.

 For example, suppose you are looking for a job in your career and have sent hundreds and thousands of applications.
 You are unemployed or under-employed for a long time.
 It is hard for you to smile with positivity and act like you are fine while deep down you are feeling the burning of financial stress every moment.
 No matter how hard the battle gets, keep doing what you’re doing.
 Keep tweaking your process.
 If you are sending so many applications and receiving no interview calls, chances are, you are desperately trying almost anything and not what you are really good at.
 Narrow down your job search based on your field of specialization and your area of interest.
 Do not send the same generic resume/CV everywhere.
 People talk about networking so much these days.
 What is it really?
 It is about finding the right-minded people in your career who will guide and champion you to your next career destination.
 Find those people and keep sharing your goals and ideas with them.
 I personally got into places just by having a conversation about my ideas.

 7. Accept the failure and keep moving on:

-Note that number 5, 6 & 7 are part of being farm in a decision.
+Note that numbers 5, 6 & 7 are part of being a farm in the decision.

 Thanks for reading.